Hybrid Memoised Wake-Sleep: Approximate Inference at the Discrete-Continuous Interface: Hybrid Memoised Wake-Sleep

 \subsection{Sleep: Fantasy}

-This learning phase is identical to the ``sleep'' phase of the original wake-sleep algorithm~\citep{hinton1995wake,dayan1995helmholtz} which minimizes the Monte Carlo estimation of $\E_{p_\theta(z_d, z_c, x)}[-\nabla_\phi \log q_\phi(z_d, z_c \given x)]$, equivalent to training the recognition model on samples from the generative model.
+This phase is identical to ``sleep'' in the original wake-sleep algorithm~\citep{hinton1995wake,dayan1995helmholtz} which minimizes the Monte Carlo estimation of $\E_{p_\theta(z_d, z_c, x)}[-\nabla_\phi \log q_\phi(z_d, z_c \given x)]$, equivalent to training the recognition model on samples from the generative model.

 Together, the gradient estimators in the \emph{Wake} and the \emph{Sleep: Replay} and the \emph{Sleep: Fantasy} phases are used to learn the generative model, the recognition model and the memory.
 We additionally introduce a model-dependent replay factor $\lambda \in [0, 1]$ which modulates the relative importance of the \emph{Sleep: Replay} versus the \emph{Sleep: Fantasy} gradients for the recognition model.
 This is similar to modulating between the ``wake-'' and ``sleep-'' updates of the recognition model in \gls{RWS}~\citep{bornschein2014reweighted}.
 We provide a high level overview of \gls{HMWS} in Fig.~\ref{fig:method} and its full description in Alg.~\ref{alg:hmws}.